yinyangsammy/hip-trip-hooray/README.md

     ### Font Awesome Icons

-    I used icons from Font Awesome for navbar icons, page header icons and social media links in the footer, to add a little charm and improve clarity and efficiency for my users.
+    I used icons from Font Awesome for navbar icons, page header icons and social media links in the footer, to add a little charm and improve clarity and efficiency for users.

 -   #### Navbar & Page Header